 June 11-15, 2018

-*Three separate sessions (listed below) are offered during Session One.
+*Four separate programs (listed below) are offered during Session One.
 These programs are one-week long and don't have a residential component.
 All students must commute to the camp.
 Students from outside of Denver who want to attend a Session One program are encouraged to stay with a relative or friend in the Denver area.

 Audio Production/ Ableton Live Program (New!) - Explore the world of mixing, mastering, and recording sound in our industry standard recording studios.
 Students will also learn to produce music using Ableton Live from CU Denver faculty member Lorne Bregitzer, one of the only certified Ableton Live trainers in Colorado.

 2D Animation/ Illustration Program (New!) - This program focuses on character creation, storyboards and setting in two-dimensional environments.
 A classic tale is re-imagined by students to make their own original illustrations.
 Students draw templates and patterns to make 2D characters that move.
 Using traditional, handmade collages, textures, found images and their own ink work, students assemble their illustrations into the computer to make a moving animation.

 Students learn methods to mix traditional media and use a variety of digital tools.
 Traditional tools encourage students to be inventive and to make original imaginative character illustrations in a setting.
 The class moves between traditional media approaches to realize the movement created using computers and software programs, such as Adobe Photoshop, Illustrator and After Effects.
 (This program is full as of 3/12/18.
 Will

 accept students for wait list.)